 - reliably control its temperature to handle different fabrics

-- produce a useful amount of steam without dribbling or sputtering water, and
+- produce a useful amount of steam without dribbling or sputtering water

 - glide effortlessly over your garments.

 If you find yourself doing a lot of ironing, a steam station iron can be handy.
 While they generally take up more space, they tend to be a superior product that produces a lot of steam and gets the job done quickly and with minimal fuss.
 If that sounds more like what you're after, check out our steam station buying guide.

 Automatic shut-off is a vital safety feature to look for when buying a steam iron.
 It doesn't take much to forget to turn one off when you're in a rush, and this feature cuts off the power to the iron if it's been left idle for too long.

 We've come across irons that not only lack automatic shut-off but also don't have a power-on light.
 In this case the only way to tell the iron has been left on would be to feel the heat.
 Most irons we've tested have automatic shut-off and we've made it a necessity when recommending steam irons – we won't recommend an iron without it.